Introducing Traceable Alpaca™

 06

-A traditional Inca ID is added
+A unique handwoven Inca ID crafted in Chincherois is added to each sweater

 07